 - Flat band cable

-Please note that the items listed above with a link are inteded to be just a refrence to show exactly what was used.
+Please note that the items listed above with a link are intended to be just a reference to show exactly what was used.

 Open the iPod

 In order to open the iPod safely and without breaking anything, go ahead and watch some tutorials on YouTube first!

 This one was particularly helpful: